linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 well with DNSSEC out of the box.
 I personally find it easier to configure than bind, it does what an authoritative name server needs to do and it does it quite well.
-Several of root nameservers as well as numerousm TLD nameservers run NSD, so it is more than capable of handling my needs.
+Several of root nameservers as well as numerousm TLD nameservers run NSD, so it is more than capable of the needs of an authoritative nameserver.

+NSD is not the right choice if you need a round robin or a recursive nameserver.

 ## Redundancy and Security